A JWST Transit of a Jupiter Analog: II. A Search for Exomoons: Trend Modeling

 where $a_k$, $b_k$ and $c_k$ are our free parameters, $T_k$ is the start of the exposure and $\lambda$ is some pre-chosen drop-off rate.
 After some experimentation, we found that $1/\lambda=0.15$\,days provided consistently good fits for the different reductions and thus adopted this in what follows.
 We acknowledge the limitation of not marginalizing over $\lambda$ as part of our fits, but such a choice is necessary to keep the $g(t)$ strictly linear and thus satisfy the conditions for our profile likelihood implementation.
 We note that such a model still permits for non-monotonic behavior but we found this was less pervasive than when using quadratic trends.

-We note that Paper I (Cassese et al. 2025) also uses an exponential trend but actually fits for $\lambda$, since it does not use the PL method where this is required.The PL method is not needed in Paper I since the oblateness model has fewer dimensionsvthan the moon model and thus we found nested sampling could handle marginalizing out the trends.
+We note that Paper I \citep{paper1} also uses an exponential trend but actually fits for $\lambda$, since it does not use the PL method where this is required.
+The PL method is not needed in Paper I since the oblateness model has fewer dimensions than the moon model and thus we found nested sampling could handle marginalizing out the trends.
 However, this was only possible in Paper I at the expense of dropping the linear time term, which we have here.
 These choices highlight some of the tradeoffs necessary in navigating high dimensional problems such as these.